stefanprodan/helm-gh-pages/README.md

 * `linting` Toggle Helm linting, can be disabled by setting it to `off`
 * `commit_username` Explicitly specify username for commit back, default to `GITHUB_ACTOR`
 * `commit_email` Explicitly specify email for commit back, default to `GITHUB_ACTOR@users.noreply.github.com`
+* `app_version` Explicitly specify app version in package.
+If not defined then used chart values.
+* `chart_version` Explicitly specify chart version in package.
+If not defined then used chart values.

 ## Examples